SnowCharmQ/vllm/docs/source/contributing/model/multimodal.md

 )
 ```

-To assign the vision embeddings to only the image tokens, instead of a string
+To accommodate this, instead of a string you can return an instance of `PromptReplacementDetails`
-you can return an instance of {class}`~vllm.multimodal.processing.PromptUpdateDetails`:
+with different `full` and `feature` attributes:

 ```python
 hf_config = self.info.get_hf_config()